SunflowerAries/xv6/guide/Lab6 Drivers.md

 I/O ports are a serial of registers.

-Each I/O interface is design by one device controller, which is several specific register of I/O ports.
+Each I/O interface is designed by one device controller, which is several specific register of I/O ports.
 There might be more than one I/O interface for a specific device controller.

 [IDE](https://wiki.osdev.org/PCI_IDE_Controller) and [ATA](https://wiki.osdev.org/Category:ATA) are ambiguous, but we can consider IDE as the device, ATA as the transmission protocol and technology.